 The importance of taking care of your feet cannot be overstated, as they absorb so much impact and force over the course of a run.

-I hope this was able to lend you some insight on some common problems you may be having with your feet due to running.
+I hope this was able to lend you some insight on some common runner's feet problems you may be having.
 Patience is key and the body usually knows what to do to heal itself and recover.

 In the end, it's often best to look at an injury as a way to let all the training sink in so you can come back stronger than ever.